 - Public Law and Judicial Review

-Some of Tara’s recent work includes:
+Some of Tara’s recent cases include:

 - Tara O’Leary awarded Pegasus Scholarship31 Jan 2022